code-423n4/2023-06-llama/README.md

 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: No
 - Please describe required context: N/A
 - Does it use an oracle?: No
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?: N/A
 - Are there any novel or unique curve logic or mathematical models?: N/A
 - Does it use a timelock function?: Yes
 - Is it an NFT?: Yes
-- Does it have an AMM?:
+- Does it have an AMM?: No
 - Is it a fork of a popular project?: No
 - Does it use rollups?: Yes
 - Is it multi-chain?: Yes